Long-Term Disability Insurance

 Get the policy before life happens.
 Once you are approved for coverage anything after the signed date cannot be used against you.

-Schedule a free 15-minute call with trusted partner and financial advisor, Benjamin Yin, Owner of Generational Financial, to further discuss the importance of long-term disability and how to customize your policy as an IC physician.
+Schedule a free 15-minute call with trusted partner and financial advisor, Benjamin Yin, Owner of Generational Financial Partners LLC, to further discuss the importance of long-term disability and how to customize your policy as an independent contractor physician.

 Described in this document is one of the many advantages of being paid as an independent contractor (IC) versus being paid as an employee.
 The scenarios provided in this document regarding tax savings, long-term disability insurance and retirement planning strategies are neither recommendations nor suggestions, but are merely examples of how in specific cases it can be very advantageous for a physician to be paid as an independent contractor.
 We recommend before employing any of the strategies discussed each provider obtains the guidance and advice of an experienced financial planner and a knowledgeable accountant to determine a specific strategy which most effectively meets the physician’s individual needs.